6 different kinds of web app development

 These content managers are intuitive and very easy to handle.
 Some examples of content management systems are:

-- Joomla: this CMS comes second only to WordPress.
+- Joomla: this cm is the second most popular after WordPress.
 It doesn’t have as many users as the latter but does have a strong community and is also very intuitive.

 - Drupal: it’s a free software CSM.
 It’s very adaptable and is especially recommended for building up communities.